Alaska mayor vetoes LGBTQ anti-discrimination protections

-FAIRBANKS, Alaska (AP) — The mayor of Alaska’s second-largest city vetoed a new local law that gave sweeping equal rights protections to the LGBTQ community.
+FAIRBANKS, Alaska (AP) — The mayor of Alaska’s second-largest city vetoed a new local law Friday that gave sweeping equal rights protections to the LGBTQ community — just days after the City Council approved it.

-Fairbanks Mayor Jim Matherly says he hopes to put the issue on the ballot in October and let voting residents decide.
+Fairbanks Mayor Jim Matherly said he hopes to put the issue on the ballot in October and let voting residents decide, the Fairbanks Daily News-Miner reported Friday.

-The Fairbanks Daily News-Miner reports Matherly made the announcement in a column sent to the newspaper Friday.
-He says he arrived at his decision “after much soul searching.”
+Matherly made the announcement in a column sent to the newspaper Friday morning.
+The decision was made “after much soul searching, research, and examination of all facets of the issues,” according to Matherly.

-The Fairbanks City Council approved the equal rights ordinance on Monday by a 4-2 vote.
-The hotly debated measure extended anti-discrimination protections for employment, housing and public accommodations.
+“I do not take this action lightly,” he wrote.
+“As with most concepts, the details become challenging when they affect so many people with different priorities and opinions.
+It is those details that I think require further examination.”

 Most Read Nation & World Stories